 Benton County abounds with fascinating wildlife.
 But if you’re trying to raise crops or livestock, predatory wildlife can be a real threat.
 Many landowners want to protect their agricultural investments without killing native wildlife, but what options are available, and will they really work?

-Benton County Natural Areas & Parks Department offers residents an opportunity to try a variety of non-lethal deterrents before purchasing their own.
+The Benton County Public Works Department offers residents an opportunity to try a variety of non-lethal deterrents before purchasing their own.
 The Agriculture and Wildlife Protection Program (AWPP) Lending Toolbox has lights, noisemakers, a camera and informative literature available for loan so landowners can try before they buy!

 What non-lethal deterrents are available?